sebastiannordby/pgr6301_exam/README.md

 This led to alot of frustration and i ended up settleing with a lower grade.

-### Task at hand
-You are to make a website and support server for a catering business.
-The idea is that the business organises and prepares food for events.

-They have a catalogue of possible dishes (that is accessible online by potential customers) that show all the dishes that they can provide, along with any relevant information (for example, information relating to allergies, suitability for vegetarian/vegan diets, and ingredients).

-A (potential) customer can access the website, show all available dishes, sort/filter them by their preference, and place an order for some combination of dishes, for a specified date/place.
-A customer can only place an order after making an account.

-An admin (or some employee of the company) can add or remove dishes (but, obviously, only while successfully logged in).

 ### Task spefific requirements
 *[X] A visitor to the page should be able to see the menu of potential dishes being offered *[ ] When the application starts in developer mode, you must have some basic test data,